 My dear Admiral:-

-I received with much pleasure your letter of 12 October and I have shown it to Admiral Bayly, to whom I show all communications of that kind and to whom I always communicate promptly matters of interest which are found in the letters that you are kind enough to write me.
+I received with much pleasure your letter of 12 October1 and I have shown it to Admiral Bayly,2 to whom I show all communications of that kind and to whom I always communicate promptly matters of interest which are found in the letters that you are kind enough to write me.
 Many thanks for the magazine, which I will retain and for the articles which I will return.

-A copy of your letter to Palmer which you were kind enough to send here for my information was duly laid before Admiral Bayly and he has informed me already that he had sent it back to you.
+A copy of your letter to Palmer3 which you were kind enough to send here for my information was duly laid before Admiral Bayly and he has informed me already that he had sent it back to you.